 This cucumber and tomato salad is so good that you could eat it alone and never think of eating anything else with it, like bread, meat, etc. It's one of those salads that is so balanced and so tasty that you crave it, like you would chocolate.
 I get those cravings.
 The good thing is that this salad is very easy and quick to make.

 As a matter of fact, my 8-year-old daughter made this salad that you see on the pictures all by herself, from peeling and chopping the veggies, to making the dressing and mixing it all together.
 She was so proud!
 This is the first dish she had ever made all by herself, and the salad was so good that she received a ton of compliments for it.

 This salad is a close sibling of the family favorite Tomato, Cucumber and Avocado Salad but without the avocado and with different herbs.
 Yes, not everyone likes avocado and basil as much as I do, and most people that I know love parsley and cilantro.
 If you want, you can substitute herbs in this salad for basil.
 Either way, this salad will impress.

 Tips for making this cucumber and tomato salad

 The tomatoes must be cut into large chunks.
-This may seems crude and lazy, but it makes a perfect sense.
-Large chunks of tomatoes will burst in your mouth with delicious juices, while thinly cut ones won’t impress as much.
+This may seem crude and lazy, but it makes perfect sense.
+Large chunks of tomatoes will burst in your mouth with delicious juices, while thinly cut ones won't impress as much.
 So, yes, they must be big and chunky.

 Rustic Cucumber and Tomato Salad Recipe